The 32' Tug Yacht

 General Concept

 The request here was to combine the excellent hull form our Terrier 32 design with the interior layout of our Boojum 30 design.
 Thus, the Talisker 32 prototype was created.
-With much more room in the hull, the interior will be considerably more relaxed.
-Aft there is even enough room for a King size double berth..!
+With much more room in the hull as compared to the Boojum 30, the interior of the Talisker 32 will be considerably more relaxed.
+Aft there is even enough room for a King Size double berth..!

-Aft there is more deck space, and with 2' - 6" more beam, the interior has that much more elbow room, plus a bit more length to the head compartment forward.
-As with the Boojum 30, the interior provides a "stand up" spot forward of the aft double berth, a generous pilot house complete with galley.
+On the aft deck there is more length than on the Boojum 30, and with 2' - 6" more overall beam the interior has that much more elbow room, plus a bit more length to the head compartment forward - all very friendly additions.
+As with the Boojum 30, the interior provides a "stand up" spot forward of the aft double berth, plus a generous pilot house complete with galley.
 With simple systems this compact little tug is as carefree and affordable as possible.

 Particulars are:

-The engine is a Lister Alpha 50 hp turbo diesel, mated to a Sabb HVP-25 controllable pitch gear and propeller assembly.
+The engine is a Lister Alpha 55 hp turbo diesel, mated to a Sabb HVP-25 controllable pitch gear and Nogva propeller assembly.
+Many other engine options are available in similar horsepower ratings.
+More power is simply not needed.

-As with the Terrier 32, the hull and house side construction are intended to be steel, with the fore-deck, cabin tops, and upper portion of the pilot house of cold moulded wood construction.
-An excellent choice would be to instead build the entire hull, decks and houses all out of aluminum.
+As with the Terrier 32, the hull, aft deck, and house side construction are intended to be of steel, with the fore-deck, both cabin tops, the stack, and the upper portion of the pilot house of cold moulded wood construction.
+An excellent alternate possibility would be to instead build the entire hull, decks and houses out of aluminum.

 Hull Form

-Talisker 32's hull is modeled after working tugs.
-Having short ends, we can achieve the largest carrying capacity within the shortest overall length.
+The Talisker 32 hull is modeled after working tugs.
+Having short ends, we can achieve the largest carrying capacity as well as the most interior living space within the shortest overall length.
 Deck structures have been kept as low as possible to provide for a low center of gravity, and also to permit travel throughout the French Canal system.
 Still there is full standing headroom in the pilot house!

 Interior Arrangement